zh0ra/nosql/eda.md

 group();
 ```

 Ok!
-Then we should to apply this command in bash:
+Then we should apply this command in bash:

 mongo --quiet q1_group.js > result_group_q1.json

-Finally, we have the such [result](scripts/result_group_q1.json):
+Finally, we have such [result](scripts/result_group_q1.json):
 ```JSON
 [
 	{